-This website is amazing for trendy mamas who want to stay super cute their entire pregnancy (read: you probably aren’t staying in leggings the whole time like me, and more power to ya!).
+This website is perfect for stylish mamas who want to stay super cute their entire pregnancy (read: you probably aren’t staying in maternity leggings the whole time like me, and more power to ya!).

-So by now you know that we are keen on using nursing wear as maternity wear so that you can make an easier transition to the clothes you need postpartum.
+Our team is keen on using nursing wear as maternity wear so that you can make an easier transition to the clothes you’ll need postpartum.

 (5) Old Navy